torvalds/linux/Documentation/teaching/lectures/intro.rst

      * User-space

-Kernel and user are two terms that are often use in operating systems.
+Kernel and user are two terms that are often used in operating systems.
 Their definition is pretty straight forward: The kernel is the part of the operating system that runs with higher privileges while user (space) usually means by applications running with low